Sethrot/AutoLoader/README.md

 end
 ```

+You'll then just need to route your "sets" command to the sets lib, like:
+autosets.handle_sets_command

 ***More AutoLoader details**

 AutoLoader makes heavy use of GearSwap's set combinations to load relevant sets in order of specificity.